rgopali25573/Group-6-Book-Cataloging-System-/README.md

 ---
 ### How To Run
-- For CLI implementation, run the command **ruby cli.rb**.
+- For CLI implementation, run the bash command **ruby cli.rb**.
 After running the command, the user needs to select an option from the list and can add, remove, or search from it.
-- For GUI implementation, run the command **ruby gui.rb** After running the code, a GUI window for the book cataloging system will pop up.
+- For GUI implementation, run the bash command **ruby gui.rb**.
+After running the code, a GUI window for the book cataloging system will pop up.
 ---

 ### ✨ Features